emapeire/docker-node/README.md

 # Docker Node 🐳

-## A simple Node.js project with Docker and MongoDB
+## A simple Node.js project with Docker, MongoDB and MySQL

 ### Running the project